 When I’m viewing Shared Matches and they don’t have notes, I take a moment to add the cMs/segs and the other 5 things I add to notes when accessible.

 Chrome and AncestryDNA Helper

 Although Google Chrome isn’t my default browser I’ve added it to my list of tools along with the web browser extension AncestryDNA Helper.
 It adds extra functionality to the AncestryDNA site.
 A warning if you are not familiar with this extension.
 There are known issues of the extension not always working.
 Very often I have to close the browser and open it again to get the extension to work.
-This workaround, as well as several others, are mentioned here: How to use the AncestryDNA Helper extension for the Chrome browser (updated 23 Sept 2016).
+This workaround, as well as several others, are mentioned here: Welcome To AncestryDNA Helper Extension Website

 The extension has a feature which allows you to search for users, surnames, and notes.
 I use it to manage my notes.
 For sorting through my DNA matches, in Chrome, I click on View all Matches.
 The search box feature (circled in yellow above), found above Ancestry’s filters for Hints, New, and Starred, is what I use search the text in all notes.

 I can search for surnames in the notes, messages sent, or kit numbers.
 When I search for the term cMs a complete list of all matches with notes is generated.
 This is the consistency I mentioned in my post last week.
 Each match has different notes but cMs is the one word which is used in all notes.

 The success rate of contacting matches through Ancestry’s message service has been low for me!
 I would like for people who share DNA with my brother to upload their raw DNA to GEDmatch so that I can use the tools on the site to compare the results.
 While I wait, this is the method I use for working through and sorting my brother’s DNA matches.